wildan3105/chat-room/README.md

 4. Security
 - **compromise**: only basic security measures are implemented. even CORS are enabled for all sites (*)
-- **improvement**: implement comprehensive, rigid, and zero-trust security model. for concrete improvements, we could enforce HTTPS for secure communication, rate limiting to prevent abuse, sanitizing the inputs to prevent XSS attacks, and many more.
+- **improvement**: implement a comprehensive, rigid, and zero-trust security model.
+For concrete improvements, we could enforce HTTPS for secure communication, rate limiting to prevent abuse, sanitize the inputs to prevent XSS attacks, and many more.

 5. Testing
 - **compromise**: no programmable tests are implemented. only manual testing due to time constraints.
-- **improvement**: implement multi-level of testing (from unit, component, integration, and E2E) to ensure application's robustness and reduces the likelihood of bugs in production as well as allow other engineers contribute to the project easily and confidently.
+- **improvement**: implement multi-level of testing (from unit, component, integration, and E2E) to ensure the application's robustness and reduce the likelihood of bugs in production as well as allow other engineers to contribute to the project easily and confidently.

 ## Production plan
 1. Production-ready plan
-- **refactor and clean code**: ensure codebase follows the best practices, is well-documented, and is free of unnecessary code. this applies for both backend and frontend
+- **refactor and clean code**: ensure the codebase follows the best practices, is well-documented, and is free of unnecessary code. this applies for both backend and frontend
 - **comprehensive testing**: implement multi-level of testing: unit, integration, component, E2E. also, use automated testing tools in CI/CD pipelines
-- **optimize database**: design efficient database schema and use indexes where appropiate. perform load testing to identify and resolve bottlenecks.
+- **optimize database**: design efficient database schema and use indexes where appropriate. perform load testing to identify and resolve bottlenecks.
-- **API rate limit**: implement rate limiting to prevenf abuse of API endpoints, especially burst of potential spam messages from certain user
+- **API rate limit**: implement rate limiting to prevent abuse of API endpoints, especially bursts of potential spam messages from certain user
-- **logging and monitoring**: integrate with logging tools, setup comprehensive monitoring tool to detect issues early and measure app performance
+- **logging and monitoring**: integrate with logging tools, set comprehensive monitoring tool to detect issues early and measure app performance
 - **containerization**: use docker to containerize the application (this is done) to maintain consistency across development, staging, and production environment
 - **CI/CD pipeline**: setup a CI/CD tool to automate testing, building, and deployment
 - **load balancing**: use load balancers like nginx or AWS elastic load balancing to distribute traffic across multiple instances of the application
-- **CDN**: use a content delivery network (CDN) like cloudflare or AWS cloudfront to serve static assets quickly to users globally
+- **CDN**: use a content delivery network (CDN) like Cloudflare or AWS Cloudfront to serve static assets quickly to users globally

 2. Handle thousands of users simultaneously